-I skied 88 days that season, and remembered thinking, “if I never ski again, I am good with that.”
-In the end though, as the multimillion dollar estates that remain empty most of the year attest, Aspen is a better place to visit than live.
+I skied 88 days that season and remembered thinking, “if I never ski again, I am good with that.”
+In the end, though, as the multimillion-dollar estates that remain empty most of the year attest, Aspen is a better place to visit than live.
 But what a place to have spent time!

 Southern CA – Redondo Beach

 Returning to Southern California, I soon realized I had painted myself into a corner that I needed to get serious.
 I returned to UCSB and finished the BA in one quarter – nearly always the oldest guy in the room.
-I was then ready to join everyone else the “real” world start working.
+I was then ready to join everyone else in the “real” world and start working.

-In what was one of the most curious cases of dumb luck, I landed a job in the midst of a recession working for the “recession proof “Japanese consumer electronics manufacturer JVC.
-I interviewed with the president of the branch, a Japanese man with limited English-speaking abilities.
+In what was one of the most curious cases of dumb luck, I landed a job amid a recession working for the “recession-proof “Japanese consumer electronics manufacturer JVC.
+I interviewed the branch president, a Japanese man with limited English-speaking abilities.
 When he asked where I had gone to college, I answered, “Harbor College, then UCSB.”
 He nodded his head.

-Months later a coworker asked me what it was like attending “Harvard College” as that was where the president had told everyone I had gone.
+Months later, a coworker asked me what it was like attending “Harvard College” as that was where the president had told everyone I had gone.
 Apparently, his English was extremely limited.

 The irony here is that I had landed my first job out of college for no other reason than because the president thought he had attended Harvard.
 Funny how things work out.

-I stayed at the job for 10 years.
+I stayed at the job for ten years.
 I was able to do many things while I was there.
 I worked in marketing, sales, management, and training.
 I coordinated trade shows and traveled all over the country.
-I got to hire and fire as a manager.
-Mainly, I was able to make great friends while gaining an excellent introduction to business developing great habits.
+I got to be a boss as a manager.
+Mainly, I made great friends while gaining an excellent introduction to business and developing great habits.